microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/mailboxrestoreartifactsbulkadditionrequest-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Read the properties and relationships of a [mailboxRestoreArtifactsBulkAdditionRequest](../resources/mailboxrestoreartifactsbulkadditionrequest.md) object by it's `id` associated with a [exchangeRestoreSession](../resources/exchangerestoresession.md).
+Read the properties and relationships of a [mailboxRestoreArtifactsBulkAdditionRequest](../resources/mailboxrestoreartifactsbulkadditionrequest.md) object by its `id` associated with a [exchangeRestoreSession](../resources/exchangerestoresession.md).

 ## Permissions